-Grid assist
+1.1 Grid assist

-normal mode was inverting, but now the system is temporarily connected to the grid to power high loads, which in total exceed the maximum inverter power.
-As soon as those loads are gone for ... , the system will switch back to invert mode again.
+Normal mode was inverting, but now the system is temporarily connected to the grid to power high loads, which in total exceed the maximum inverter power.
+As soon as those loads are below threshold for 60 seconds, the system will switch back to invert mode again.

-Prevent feedback (hub-2 only)
+1.2 Prevent feedback (hub-2 only)

-normal mode is connected during the grid (at least during the day).
-The Multi has now temporarily switched to inverter mode to prevent feeding power from the PV inverter back in to the grid.
-Also the AC output frequency will be increased, to reduce the PV output power from the PV inverter.
+Normal mode is connected during the grid (at least during the day).
+When it sees power flowing back into the grid, it will disconnect from the grid and work in island mode.
+AC output frequency will be increased, to reduce the PV output power from the PV inverter.
 As soon as there is no excess of PV available any more, (AC output frequency has dropped back to 50 Hz), the system will connect to the grid again.